2022 Serbian local elections: Lučani

+Lučani was scheduled to have a local election in late 2022 with the expiry of the mandate of the assembly elected in 2018.
+Incumbent mayor Milivoje Dolović of the Serbian Progressive Party resigned in January 2022 to harmonize the local election with the 2022 Serbian general election and was appointed as leader of a provisional administration.

-Milivoje Dolović was chosen as the ballot representative of the SNS-led list which was proclaimed on 17 February.
+Dolović was chosen as the ballot representative of the SNS-led list which was proclaimed on 17 February.
 The SPS–JS coalition's list was confirmed on 21 February.
 In early March, the City Election Commission confirmed the ballot list led by POKS.
 A civic group named "One Team" also announced its participation in the election, and its ballot list was confirmed by 14 March, including SRS.
 In the previous local election, Lučani was noted as a municipality with a high amount of blackmail and pressure towards the voters, although local citizens noted that this did not occur during the electoral campaign period in March 2022.

 In the municipality of Lučani, there were 15,414 eligible citizens that were able to vote in the local election.
 The local City Election Commission stated that the turnout was 72%.
 The Serbian Progressive Party won 20 seats and followed by them, One Team won 9 seats, the SPS–JS coalition won four seats, and POKS won two seats.

+Milivoje Dolović was chosen for another term as mayor after the election.